29 Years Ago: Vince Gill Wins Five CMA Awards

-The singer spent plenty of time on stage during the broadcast.
-In addition to taking home multiple awards, the Oklahoma native also co-hosted the ceremony with Clint Black.
+Gill spent plenty of time onstage during the CMA Awards broadcast in 1993: In addition to taking home multiple awards, the Oklahoma native also co-hosted the ceremony with Clint Black.
 It was Gill’s second year hosting the CMA Awards, and he went on to host the event 10 more years, making him the longest concurrent host in the history of the show.

 Gill won seven more CMA Awards after 1993, including taking home Male Vocalist of the Year honors in 1994 and 1995, and also earned the CMA Foundation Humanitarian Award in 2017.
 In his legendary career, which has spanned 35-plus years, he has won a total of 18 CMA Awards, as well as several ACM Awards and Grammys.

 WATCH: Test Your CMA Awards Knowledge!